SolidInvoice/SolidInvoice/README.md

 If you wish to contribute to CSBill, please fork it, make your changes, and submit a pull request.

-All pull requests **must** pass the unit tests, unless specified.
-If a pull request does not pass existing unit tests, then new unit tests must acompany the pull request, with a description as to why the unit tests fail.
+Where possible, pull requests need to have unit tests available, and the unit tests should not fail.

 All pull requests must conform to the standards of coding currently in the application.
 Pull requests that do not follow standards, won't be denied, but we will ask you to change the code before we accept the pull request.